Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Method

 \subsubsection{Random Forest Classifier}

+We train a random forest classifier~\cite{ho1995random} using the scikit-learn library~\cite{scikit-learn} and our collected training data.
+The classifier is designed to predict which button the robot pressed given only the subsequent network packet data.
+We select this particular ML algorithm in our study because the effectiveness of using random forest classifiers for characterizing network traffic has long been established~\cite{wang2015network,zhang2014robust,jun2007internet}.

-We train a random forest classifier from the scikit-learn library\cite{scikit-learn} to predict the button press corresponding to collected packets.
-We use a randomized 0.75/0.25 train/test split on the collected packet data and conduct a grid search to tune the hyperparameters of the classifier, including the criterion (function to measure the quality of a split), max\_depth (maximum depth of the tree), min\_sample\_split (minimum number of samples required to split an internal node), and n\_estimators (number of trees in the forest).
-The grid search utilizes a 10 fold cross-validation over the button presses in the training set and uses multi-metric scoring (accuracy, precision, and recall) to assess the performance of the cross-validated model.
-Specific hyperparameter ranges searched when conducting the grid search are shown in Table~\ref{tab:grid_parm}, and the optimal values found are given in Section~\ref{sec:evaluation}.
+We randomly select 25\% of the labeled data to withhold as a test set and use the remaining 75\% as a training set.
+We then perform a grid search to choose model hyperparameters evaluated by multi-metric (accuracy, precision, recall) 10-fold cross-validation over the training set.
+The grid search considers the criterion function (metric for measuring the quality of a split when constructing a decision tree in the random forest), maximum depth of the decision trees in the random forest, minimum number of samples required to split an internal node when constructing each decision tree, and the total number of trees in the random forest.
+Specific hyperparameter values tested and selected by the grid search are shown in Table~\ref{tab:grid_parm}.

-Using the best hyperparameters from the grid search, we test the classifier on the test set and record the test scores (F\textsubscript{1}, precision, recall).
-To obtain more reliable results, we repeat the above procedures (randomized train/test split, grid search, and classifier testing) 50 times and record all results to compute the means and variances of the test scores.
-Higher scores indicate that we can confidently associate captured packets with the button presses that generated those packets.
+Using the best hyperparameters found by the grid search, we train a classifier on the entire training set and evaluate its precision, recall, and $F_1$ score on the test set.
+To obtain more reliable results, we repeat the above procedures (randomized train/test split, grid search, and classifier testing) 50 times and compute the means and variances of the test scores.
+High scores indicate that the classifier can confidently associate recorded packets with the button presses that generated those packets, implying that the collected network data captures relevant information about user interactions and device behaviors.